Skip to Content

 Harvest vignette for your table

-Bring together a harvest vignette that the kids will love using mini pumpkins, small scarecrow figures, a basket wagon and ears of Indian corn.
+Bring together a harvest vignette that the kids will love using mini pumpkins, small scarecrow figures, a basket wagon, and ears of Indian corn.

 No need to worry!
-It will take the play time in stride since the vignette can be put back together in any number of ways.
+It will take the playtime in stride since the vignette can be put back together in any number of ways.

 Indian corn porch decoration